The Malone Story

-Ten employees now help produce as much as 235,000 pounds of Headcheese a year, destined for markets throughout the Midwest and beyond.
+Ten employees now help produce as much as 235,000 pounds of headcheese a year, destined for markets throughout the Midwest and beyond.

-Meet the Glorious of Glorious Malone’s Fine Sausage, Inc.
+Meet the Glorious of Glorious Malone’s Fine Sausage, Inc

-She was born and raised in Hammond, Louisiana, where she was the youngest daughter and the fifth of six children.
+Glorious was born and raised in Hammond, Louisiana, where she was the youngest daughter and the fifth of six children.
 In her teens, Glorious came to live with her father, Sterling Williams, in Milwaukee.
 Her father was one of the city’s first black barbers and also ran many other enterprises, including a taxi service.

 As a young woman, Glorious first worked as a nursing assistant.
 She married a lanky young man from Tennessee named George Malone in 1950.
 In 1961, she and her husband opened a grocery business to sell produce they brought from the south.
-When George passed away in 1972, Glorious continued to run the store, including the growing popularity of their Headcheese recipe.
+When George passed away in 1972, Glorious continued to run the store, including the growing popularity of their headcheese recipe.

 In the early 70s, Glorious Malone became Wisconsin’s first African American woman to earn accreditation from the United States Department of Agriculture.
-In fact, she was long believed to be the only Black, woman-owned sausage firm in Wisconsin that is USDA inspected, and among the first such firms in the country.
+In fact, she was long believed to be the only Black, woman-owned sausage firm in Wisconsin that was USDA inspected, and among the first such firms in the country.

 Glorious Malone died of pancreatic cancer in March 2007.
 She was 75.